Frequently Asked Questions

 How do The Foundation and its donors help the community?

 Our donors use their funds at The Foundation to make charitable distributions to a wide variety of nonprofit organizations in both the Jewish community and the community at large.
 The Foundation itself awards grants on a competitive basis to nonprofit organizations and agencies primarily in the Greater Los Angeles Jewish community, as well as in the community at large and in Israel.
-In 2016, The Foundation and its donors distributed $81 million in grants to hundreds of organizations with programs that span the range of philanthropic giving.
+In 2019, The Foundation and its donors distributed $128 million in grants to more than 2,700 nonprofits with programs that span the range of philanthropic giving.